alexandonian/ganocracy/gan_training/README.md

 - Python 3.6 or greater.
 - PyTorch 1.1 (LTS).
 Detailed installation instructions can be found [here](https://pytorch.org/get-started/locally/).
 - torchvision 0.3.0. **Note**: Version 0.3.0 was just announced on May 23, 2019, so existing installations may need updating.
-- tqdm, numpy, scipy, and h5py
+- tqdm, numpy, scipy, pandas, and h5py
 - moviepy (optional)

 **Step 1: Download Anaconda** If your system does not already meet these requirements, we recommend downloading the Anaconda Distribution of Python 3.
 Anaconda comes with the package manager `conda` (installation instructions can be found [here](http://ganocracy.csail.mit.edu/tutorial/setup.html)),  which makes installing PyTorch and other dependencies much easier.